2000 Pacific typhoon season: Severe Tropical Storm Bebinca (Seniang)

 On November 2, Tropical Storm Bebinca hit the central Philippines.
 It strengthened to a severe tropical storm and reached a peak of 60 knot winds while crossing the archipelago, due to the contraction of the wind field.
 Bebinca continued northwestward, eventually dissipating over the South China Sea on the 8th after killing 26 people.
 Severe Tropical Storm Bebinca made a direct hit over the capital city of Manila, with the center of the storm passing directly over it.
-Although other typhoons, such as Typhoon Vera in 1983 and Typhoon Angela in 1995, crossed Metro Manila and brought typhoon-force winds to the city of Manila itself, Bebinca was the first storm to have made a direct hit in the city since Severe Tropical Storm Colleen in 1992 which passed over the city at tropical storm level, and the strongest to pass directly over Manila since Typhoon Patsy in 1970.
+Although other such storms, such as Typhoon Vera in 1983 and Typhoon Angela in 1995, crossed Metro Manila and brought typhoon-force winds to the city of Manila itself, Bebinca was the first storm to have made a direct hit in the city since Severe Tropical Storm Colleen in 1992 which passed over the city at tropical storm level, and the strongest to pass directly over Manila since Typhoon Patsy in 1970.

 Tropical Depression 32W

-Tropical Depression 32W developed near Luzon on November 8.
+Tropical Depression 32W developed near Luzon on November 7.
 It turned northward and later east-northeastward.
 The depression dissipated on November 10.

 Tropical Storm Rumbia (Toyang)

 On November 23, 2000 a low pressure area together with inter-tropical convergence zone developed into a tropical depression.
 Later that day, JTWC announced that it became a tropical storm.
 It had maximum of winds of 75 km/h near the center, and a pressure of 990 mbar.
 It then killed 48 people from the heavy rains which caused widespread flooding.

-It dissipated on December 7, It was very weak.
+The storm dissipated on December 7.